Engee documentation

 Input data:

-• scalar is an integer representing a number of bits.
-For this case, the block supports unsigned integers (UInt8, UInt16 or UInt32) or the fixdt(0,N,0) data type.
+• scalar — an integer representing several bits.
+For this case, the block supports unsigned integers (UInt8, UInt16 or UInt32) or data type fixdt(0,N,0);

-• vector is a vector of binary values.
-For this case the block supports the Float64 or Bool data type.
+• vector — a vector of binary values.
+For this case, the block supports the data type Float64 or Bool.

-The data width must be less than or equal to the CRC length, and the CRC length must be a multiple of the data width.
-For CRC-CCITT/CRC-16, the valid data width values are 16, 8, 4, 2, and 1.
+The width of the data must be less than or equal to the length of the CRC, and the length of the CRC must be a multiple of the width of the data.
+Acceptable data width values for CRC-CCITT/CRC-16 — 16, 8, 4, 2 and 1.

 Data types